physicsgoddess1972/Precipitable-Water-Model/README.md

 <h2>Next Steps</h2>
 </div>
 <div class="panel">
-The future development of this project with regards to the data collection include
+The future development of this project with regards to the data collection include a machine learning approach to determining weather condition <i>(Clear sky/Overcast)</i>.
+We are also in the process of developing a method of automating the temperature measurement process using an Arduino-Raspberry Pi network.
 </div></div></div>

 <div id="resource">